 This policy is effective as of [Month Day, Year].

 [Camp Name] is committed to the health and safety of our staff and campers.

 COVID-19 vaccines are an important tool when it comes to protecting the health of our staff, campers, and community.
 With the emergence of new and highly contagious COVID-19 variants, it’s more important than ever that our staff and campers protect themselves and each other by getting fully vaccinated and staying up to date with their vaccines.
-The Centers for Disease Control and Prevention (CDC) and the American Academy of Pediatrics recommend COVID-19 vaccination for everyone ages 5 and older.
+The Centers for Disease Control and Prevention (CDC) recommends COVID vaccination for everyone 6 months and older.
+The American Academy of Pediatrics recommends COVID vaccination for children ages 6 months and older.
 Furthermore, vaccinated individuals do not need to quarantine if they are exposed to the virus that causes COVID-19.

 [Camp Name] has adopted this voluntary vaccination policy to help protect our staff and campers from COVID-19.
 This policy also helps preserve the health of our staff members’ families, visitors, business partners, and community members.